The 2021 APA Visionaries films will be available on HBO and HBO Max on Monday, September 27.

 HBO Asian Pacific American Visionaries is a short film competition sponsored by HBO that provides emerging directors of Asian and/or Pacific Islander descent the opportunity to showcase their work.

 Judged by a panel of HBO executives, industry leaders, and fellow APA filmmakers, the competition seeks to identify cinematic storytellers who offer unique perspectives of the Asian Pacific American experience.
-The theme for the 2020 APA Visionaries Short Film Competition is “Breaking Barriers.”
-Films should provide a unique lens into the challenges and victories of overcoming obstacles from the perspective of an Asian Pacific American cinematic storyteller.
+The theme for the 2021 APA Visionaries Short Film Competition is “Taking the Lead.”
+Films should portray Asian Pacific Americans as being at the forefront of a given narrative, embracing the spirits of trailblazers, heroes, and luminaries through a unique lens.

-In addition to receiving cash prizes, the three films will be selected to make their premiere at the Los Angeles Asian Pacific Film Festival in May 2020 and offered the opportunity to license their film to premiere exclusively on HBO and/or its platforms during Asian Pacific American Heritage Month in May 2020.
+In addition to receiving cash prizes, the three films will be selected to make their premiere at the Los Angeles Asian Pacific Film Festival in September 2021 and offered the opportunity to license their film to premiere exclusively on HBO and stream on HBO via HBO Max.

 Film premieres will be at HBO's sole discretion.

-1. Director must be a resident of one of the 50 United States or Washington, D.C.
+1. Director and Co-director(s) must be a resident of one of the 50 United States or Washington, D.C.

 2. Films must have been directed by a person of Asian or Pacific Islander descent [i.e., descendants of the people of the Far East, Southeast Asia, Indian subcontinent or Pacific Islands (China, India, Japan, Korea, the Philippine Islands and Samoa)].

-3. Director must be at least 18 years of age and of the age of majority in their state of residence (i.e., 19 years of age in Alabama and Nebraska; 21 years of age in Mississippi) as of 9/15/19.
+3. Director and Co-director(s) must be at least 18 years of age and of the age of majority in their state of residence (i.e., 19 years of age in Alabama and Nebraska; 21 years of age in Mississippi) as of 4/1/21.

 4. Films must be an original live action narrative (no documentaries or animation).

 5. Running time (inclusive of credits): 10-15 minutes.
 Film must be a minimum of 10 minutes in length; submissions shorter than 10 minutes in length will be disqualified.
-Films must be a maximum of 15 minutes in length (inclusive of title sequence and closing credits); if a submission is longer than 15 minutes in length, only the first 15 minutes of the film will be judged.
+Films must be a maximum of 15 minutes in length (inclusive of title sequence and closing credits); if a submission is longer than 15 minutes in length, only the first 15 minutes of the Film will be judged.
+Videos longer than 17 minutes will be disqualified.

 6. Films must be in the English language or contain accurate English subtitles (common foreign words/phrases are acceptable without subtitles).